Backbase/project-golden-samples/development/README.md

 > Grab a coffee and wait for a few minutes, so everything can start.
 I recommend installing `k9s` to monitor the status
 > of the pods.

-**Hint**: You can test if the environment is up once the Job `job-moustache-bootstrap-task-retail-bootstrap-task` is completed:
+**Hint**: You can test if the entire environment is up once the Job `job-moustache-bootstrap-task-retail-bootstrap-task` is completed:
 ```shell
 $ kubectl get job job-moustache-bootstrap-task-retail-bootstrap-task